AV R&D Partnership Fund, Stream 1

 - Reduced environmental and carbon footprint

-The AV R&D Partnership Fund may support approved projects with up to $100,000 over a maximum of 12 months for Stream 1.
-All funds must be matched by a minimum 2:1 cash from Applicants and/or Partners.
+The AV R&D Partnership Fund, Stream 1 supports approved projects with up to $100,000 in funding over a maximum of 12 months.
+All funds must be matched by a minimum 2:1 cash from applicants and/or partners.

-- Minimum one Applicant and a Primary Partner with minimum 2:1 cash match by Applicants and/or Partners
+- Minimum one applicant and a primary partner with minimum 2:1 cash match by the applicants and/or partners

-- For Stream 1, an Applicant is either an SME (generally defined as having fewer than 500 full-time employees) or a post-secondary academic institution.
-An academic Applicant’s Primary Partner cannot be an academic institution.
+- For Stream 1, an applicant is either an SME (generally defined as having fewer than 500 full-time employees) or a post-secondary institution.
+An academic applicant’s primary partner cannot be a post-secondary institution.

-- Applicants and Partners are required to have operations and carry out their projects in Ontario
+- Applicants and partners are required to have operations in Ontario and must carry out their projects in the province

 - Projects can be up to 12 months in duration

-- This program is not intended for research to prove feasibility or basic technology research.
-Projects should be at Technology Readiness Level 3-7 (proof of concept; 7: operational environment functional demonstration)
+- This program is not intended to prove feasibility or for basic technology research.
+Projects should be at Technology Readiness Level 3-7.

-Eligible projects require a minimum of two organizations: Generally, an SME – the Applicant – works with a Primary Partner.
-Additional partners - Secondary Partners – can be any eligible organization and part of the team for strategic and commercial reasons
+Eligible projects require a minimum of two partners.
+Generally, an SME applicant works with a primary partner.
+Additional partners, also called secondary partners, can be any eligible organization and part of the team for strategic and commercial reasons.